 Do you have a single missing tooth?
 Perhaps you’re missing multiple teeth in your smile or you’re simply tired of having to rely on a denture that keeps shifting out of place.
-Whatever your reason might be, Encore Dentistry wants to make sure that you feel confident about your smile moving forward, and dental implants are one of the most effective ways to ensure long-term stability and function.
+Whatever your reason might be, Encore Dentistry wants to make sure that you feel confident about your smile moving forward, which is why we offer the most detailed tooth replacement available: dental implants!
+This modern solution to tooth loss is one of the most effective ways to ensure long-term stability and function of your smile.
 To learn more about dental implants and if they are right for you, call our office today!

-Prior to the surgical portion of your treatment, Dr. Cabansag collaborates with some of the best oral surgeons in Arlington.
-Doing this ensures that your treatment is as successful as possible, whether you’re replacing one tooth or many.
-By working together, we also make sure that all of your needs are met first and foremost.
-When the implants are placed, you’ll come back to our office to have your lifelike restorations attached.
+For the surgical portion of your treatment, Dr. Cabansag collaborates with some of the best oral surgeons in the Arlington area.
+Doing so ensures that your treatment is as successful and safe as possible, and that all of your needs are met.

 The good news is, if you’re missing teeth, you’re likely a good candidate for dental implants!
 No matter how old or young you are and no matter how many teeth you’re missing, dental implants can help nearly everyone regain a complete, confident smile.
 In general, you’ll need three things to be considered a good candidate for this unique treatment.

 Firstly, you’ll need to be in good enough overall health to undergo minor surgery.
 Secondly, you’ll need to have enough jawbone density to support a dental implant or be willing to complete a bone graft.
 Lastly, you’ll need to have great oral health.
 Issues like gum disease and tooth decay can threaten the success of your dental implant, so we’ll help you address these problems first if needed.
 Once you’re all set to begin your dental implant treatment, we’ll design your personal treatment plan around how many teeth you’re missing.